Alejandro (song): Music and lyrics

-"Alejandro" is a synth-pop song with what Billboard describes as a "romping, stomping Euro-pop beat".
+"Alejandro" is a dance-pop and synth-pop song with what Billboard describes as a "romping, stomping Euro-pop beat".
 "Alejandro" opens with the main melody from the piece "Csárdás" (1904) by Italian composer Vittorio Monti played on violin, as a distressed Gaga states in a Spanish accent: "I know that we are young, and I know that you may love me/But I just can't be with you like this anymore, Alejandro."
 In a Cambridge University Press-published journal analyzing Gaga's "musical intertexts" on The Fame Monster, authors Lori Burns, Alyssa Woods and Marc Lafrance described her voice during this passage as "compressed and filtered to create a distant but focused effect".
 Gaga sings the pre-chorus where she describes her relationship as problematic and lets her lover know about making a choice: "You know that I love you, boy/Hot like Mexico, rejoice!/At this point I've got to choose/Nothing to lose."
 By the song's end, Gaga bids her lovers—Alejandro, Fernando, and Roberto—farewell.